Other posts from the On a visit to.. series:

 I also had the opportunity to attend a couple food photography workshops, both here in Toronto and abroad.

-Recently, cooking/baking and food, in general, has been a major influence, especially the process before the finished product.
+Recently, cooking/baking and food, in general, have been a major influence, especially the process before the finished product.

-Can photography can be defined as your zen moment?
+Can photography be defined as your zen moment?
 What brings you this moment of stillness?

 Can you describe your life here and now with just one photograph?